sonic-net/sonic-mgmt/docs/testplan/Convergence measurement in data center networks.md

 ### Test Setup
 1. T2 chassis with 2 LCs(Linecards).
 Each LC is having 2 asics.
-2. Tgen ports will be connected to the uplink LC on a port channel with single member and eBGP configuration will be established between them.
+2. Tgen ports will be connected to the uplink LC on a port channel with two members and eBGP configuration will be established between them.
 3. eBGP session will be configured between T1 and downlink T2 device.
 Also, eBGP session will be established between T1 and simulated T2 tgen port.
 4. Same prefixes will be advertised from all the tgen ports connected to T1 and T2 devices.
 5. T1 device will learn the routes from all eBGP neighbors and uses ECMP to forward traffic.